 Yumist, Spoonjoy, Box8, ITiffin, Biryani by Kilo, FreshMenu, Eatlo, Hello Curry etc are some of the popular examples of Cloud Kitchens.

-All You Need to Know About Opening a Cloud Kitchen
+All You Need to Know About Opening a Cloud Kitchen in India

 In this article, we will take you through the investments, licenses required, type of location and everything else you need to know to open your very own cloud kitchen.
 It would come to surprise that it requires less than Rs 5 lakh to open an online restaurant.